star-johansen/F-Grid-Character-Select/README.md

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the GNU General Public License v3.0 - See LICENSE file for details